- SCU Home Page

 - Customers who use their own reusable mug receive a $.10 discount at Mission Bakery, Sunstream, and Cadence Cafes.

 - Dining Services by Bon Appétit offers an Eco-Tray that can be purchased with a refundable $5 deposit.
-Students receive a key chain that they exchange for a clean and sanitized tray.
+Students, faculty, and staff receive a key chain that they exchange for a clean and sanitized tray.
 They can drop off the dirty tray at any Bon Appétit venue and pick up the key chain to start the exchange over again.
+Joining the Eco-Tray program can happen at any time; ask the cashier or food attendant for your food "to-go in an Eco-Tray" at your next meal.

 - Most catering and take-out containers are made from biodegradable materials.